zowe/docs-site/docs/getting-started/migration.md

 ### Component manifest

 Component must define a manifest file and package it into the extension root directory.
 This manifest file is used by Zowe to understand how this component should be installed, configured, and started.
-For detail references of this file, please check [Component Manifest File Reference](../appendix/component-manifest.md).
+For detail references of this file, please check [Server Component Manifest File Reference](../appendix/server-component-manifest.md).

 ### Lifecycle scripts